 Proof of income (MANDATORY)

-Two Submissions and / or quotes (Minimum two, if the nature of the request lends itself to it) (MANDATORY).
+Two Submissions and / or quotes (Minimum two, if applicable) (MANDATORY).

-The opinion of a health professional (MAX: two pages) (MANDATORY) by taking care to give a concrete and precise summary.
+The opinion of a health professional (MAX: two pages) (MANDATORY) providing a concrete and precise summary.
 If you are unable to get professional advice, please contact us before submitting your request.

 Any other document that helps to better understand or justify the request (MAX: two documents) (OPTIONAL)